 Immigration Physical exams must be done precisely to match USCIS regulations.
 We are a highly experienced and trusted USCIS exam provider!

-Immigration Physical Digital Form
+Immigration Physical Exam

 If you need to schedule an Immigration Physical with our USCIS certified Immigration Doctor, please call (303) 665-8444 and fill out the form below.

-You now have the option to complete a portion of your required paperwork online, instead of in person before your appointment.
+You now have the option to complete a portion of your required South Pointe Healthcare paperwork online, instead of in person before your appointment.
 Filling out this form before your visit will speed up the time it takes us to process paperwork, and with current COVID-19 safety concerns it helps protect you by not having to spend as much time in our waiting room.